8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 Getting Started

 Before getting started with the strum patterns, let’s get familiar with a few symbols and terms that will be helpful throughout the guide.
 Check out basic music notation for more in-depth reading.
-In this guide, we will focus on two of the most common time signatures: 4/4 and 3/4.
+Today, we will focus on two of the most common time signatures: 4/4 and 3/4.

 Common Time – A shorthand for 4/4 time.
 Another way to write the 4/4 time signature.